Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 \begin{lemma} Consider two angles $\theta_1$, $\theta_2$ with $0 \leq \theta_1 < \theta_2 \leq \frac{\pi}{4}$ and let $d=\ceil{\frac{1}{\theta_2-\theta_1}}$.
 Then, edge $e$ connecting the origin $(0,0)$ to point $p=(d, \floor{tan(\theta_1) \cdot d +1})$ satisfies $\theta_1 < slope(e) < \theta_2$. \end{lemma}

 \begin{proof} Let $l_1$ and $l_2$ be the half-lines from origin with slopes $\theta_1$ and $\theta_2$, respectively.
-Let $a$ and $b$ be the intersection points of $l_1$ and $l_2$ with line $x=d$, respectively.
-We prove that $|ab|>1$, so a point of the grid must lie between $a$ and $b$, since the $x$-coordinate is integer and line segment $ab$ is parallel to $y$-axis as seen in Figure~\ref{fig:d2}.
+Let $p_1$ and $p_2$ be the intersection points of $l_1$ and $l_2$ with line $x=d$, respectively.
+We prove that $|p_1 p_2|>1$, so a grid point must lie between $p_1$ and $p_2$, since the $x$-coordinate is integer and line segment $p_1 p_2$ is parallel to $y$-axis as seen in \Cref{fig:d2}.

 From trigonometry, we know identities :

 and

 By $\cref{eq:t1}$, it holds that $tan(a)-tan(b)=tan(a-b) \cdot (1+tan(a)tan(b))$ and thus, for $0 \leq a,b \leq \frac{\pi}{2}$ it holds: